material-admin/doc-material-components/button-examples/iOS/ios-FAB.md

 <details><summary><b>Expand for installation instructions for <code>MDCButtons</code></b></summary>

+MDCFloatingButton is a subclass of [MDCButton](ios-button.md) that implements the Material Design floating action button style and behavior.
+Floating action buttons should be provided with a templated image for their normal state and then themed accordingly.

 Before using the `MDCButtons` API to implement its types you must install `MCDButtons`.
 In your source files import the component, and then apply your theme:
 1. Install `MDCButtons`
    * Use CocoaPods to install `MDCButtons`